Continuing a Winning Formula for 2014

 Today, our proprietary model tells us the top sectors are consumer discretionary, health care and industrials and the data is backed by several familiar trends.
 For consumer discretionary, we see growth in retailers and consumer Internet companies.
 In health care, there are new products, favorable demographics and visible growth.
 The synchronized global economic recovery and energy infrastructure are driving industrials.

 Over the past several months, we’ve published many times on the great U.S. energy boom, but we continue to believe many investors are underestimating the impact this spectacular renaissance will have on the global oil and gas landscape for years to come.
-In fact, take a look at the chart in the natural resources section below that highlights the fact that U.S. crude oil production is at a 25-year high!
+In fact, take a look at this chart highlighting the fact that U.S. crude oil production is at a 25-year high!

 Our new Special Energy Report expands on this topic as well as what you should look for when investing in the sector.
 Download your copy here.